ignite/cli/docs/Starport IBC.md

 To connect this blockchain to another one, open up one more [web-based development environment](https://gitpod.io/#https://github.com/tendermint/starport/) instance and follow the steps above to scaffold and launch another chain (let's call it `bar`).

+To connect our blockchains, we will be using the [relayer](https://github.com/cosmos/ics/tree/master/spec/ics-018-relayer-algorithms).
+The relayer is our "physical" connection between the two blockchains.
+It is responsible for monitoring both blockchains, relaying data between them, construct appropriate diagrams and execute them accordingly on both blockchains.
 Once the chain is running, you will see a "Relayer info" string in the terminal output (your string will be different):

 ```